concur/developer.concur.com/src/api-reference/receipts/endpoints.markdown

 - The header must include content-type with multipart/form-data as its value
 - In the body, add "image" as a key and select "file" from the dropdown since you will be linking an image file.
 Then, choose your saved image file as the value.

-For information regarding image size, dimension, and type, please refer to [Supported Image Information](#supported-image-information).
+For information regarding image size, dimension, and type, please refer to [Supported Image Formats](#supported-image-formats).

 _Example Requests:_